 - Batch consistency

-Robust research labs ship sterile liquid shelf stable products and engage in:
+Robust research labs ship sterile liquid shelf-stable products and engage in:

 - Flow cytometry for vesicle profiling